groupon/robo-remote/README.markdown

 Solo.enterText(tView, "Text to enter");
 </code></pre>

+#### UiAutomator Emulation

+UIAutomatorClient provides several classes(UiDevice, UiObject, UiSelector, UiScrollable, UiCollection) that provide interfaces to the native classes.
+UiDevice provides function calls to all of it's functions.
+The other classes provide call(..) methods to map function calls according to class documentation for UiAutomator.

+**Example UiAutomator requests**
+*Traditional UiAutomator Syntax*:
+<pre><code>UiObject cancelButton = new UiObject(new UiSelector().text("Cancel").className("android.widget.Button"));
+if (cancelButton.exists())
+    cancelButton.click();</code></pre>
+*UiAutomator client request*:
+<pre><code>UiObject cancelButton = new UiObject(new UiSelector().call("text", "Cancel").call("className", "android.widget.Button"));
+if (cancelButton.call("exists").getBoolean(0))
+    cancelButton.call("click");</code></pre>

 #### Arbitrary Function Calls

-RoboRemoteClient also provides a method(in com.groupon.roboremote.RoboRemoteClient.Client) to call any function in a static/non-static class.
+RoboRemoteClientCommon also provides a method(in com.groupon.roboremote.RoboRemoteClient.Client) to call any function in a static/non-static class.
 The map method is defined as map(String className, String method_name, Object … parameters).
 If the call is successful then it returns a JSONArray of the results.
 If the method only has a single return value then it will be in the first element of the JSONArray.
 Elements in lists/arrays are returned in the same position in the JSONArray as they would be for the normal function call.

 **Example function call**

-*Traditional method call in Robotium test*:
+*Traditional method call in a test*:
 <pre><code>java.lang.System.exit(0);</code></pre>

 *RoboRemote client request*: